Therefore it is also contained in the Scripture,

 “Zion” is the temple site in Jerusalem.
 “Zion” became a title for believers in Israel.

-Matthew 21:42 ).
-Peter referred to this passage in his defense before the Sanhedrin (Acts 4:11 ).
+Jesus himself quoted from this Scripture (Mt.
+21:42).
+Peter referred to this passage in his defense before the Sanhedrin (Acts 4:11).

 A chief cornerstone

-A cornerstone is where the stones of a building meet and it unites the entire structure.
+A cornerstone is where the stones of a building meet and unites the entire structure.
 A building rests on its cornerstone.
 The cornerstone is the most significant stone of the whole structure.
-The whole house is held together by this stone.
+The entire house is held together by this stone.
 It controls the whole structure.
 A believer rests on the Lord Jesus, our cornerstone.
 He supports the entire church.

 God has a sovereign plan for the Son of God.
 His whole plan of salvation revolves around the Lord Jesus.
 Jesus’ death on the cross is the foundation for our salvation.
 We are as safe as this foundation.